poshsvn/poshsvn/docs/Invoke-SvnAdd.md

 ```

 ## DESCRIPTION
 Schedule files, directories, or symbolic links in your working copy for addition to the repository.
 They will be uploaded and added to the repository on your next commit.
-If you add something and change your mind before committing, you can unschedule the addition using `svn-revert`.

 ## EXAMPLES